Best Online Master’s Degrees in: Applied Statistics

 Building a Career

 Another common vocation sought by degree holders is that of a statistician.
 This career involves designing and identifying determining factors for surveys, experiments, and polls, interpreting that data, and applying it to answer questions and solve problems.
-The BLS reported that statisticians earned $72,830 a year in 2010.
+The BLS reported that statisticians earned $72,830 a year.
 Demand for statisticians is expected to increase by 14% in the upcoming eight years.

 All salary reports and job descriptions are only estimates and cannot be guaranteed.
 Both are highly dependent on a series of factors and circumstances, such as the city and state you live in, your level of experience and education, and other considerations that mean they could vary in individual cases.